CatarinaCarolina/adv-omics-metagenomics/docs/data-processing/assembly.md

     - Being able to create an assembly with megahit
     - Assess the quality of the assembly

 Now that our reads are quality trimmed and ready to go is time to start the assembly.
-We can use [megahit](https://github.com/voutcn/megahit):
+We could use [megahit](https://github.com/voutcn/megahit) as follows, but we will not run this during the tutorial:

     megahit --12 sample_0.nophix.fastq.gz,sample_1.nophix.fastq.gz,sample_2.nophix.fastq.gz,sample_3.nophix.fastq.gz,sample_4.nophix.fastq.gz,sample_5.nophix.fastq.gz \
             -t 16 \